If you have minor or dependent children, you need to consider with whom they will stay and what contact the other party must-have.

 The spouses must consider if spousal maintenance is payable, and it is always good to be guided by your divorce attorney in this regard.

-The courts do not automatically grant maintenance to spouses after divorce, and you need to prove your claim, or you must agree to the spousal maintenance with your spouse.
+The courts do not automatically grant maintenance to spouses after divorce, and you must prove your claim or agree to the spousal maintenance with your spouse.

-When the court must decide if spousal maintenance is payable, they look at the specific circumstances of the case.
+When the court must decide if spousal maintenance is payable, they look at the case’s specific circumstances.

-If you give a present to your spouse, it is presumed to belong to your spouse, and it must not be taken into consideration when the assets are divided.
+Giving a present to your spouse is presumed to belong to your spouse, and it must not be considered when the assets are divided.
 Yet, we often have parties fight over gifts and who they belong to.

 You must consider where you will stay while the divorce is ongoing.
-Always discuss your moving out of the communal home with your divorce attorney first before you move out of the home.
+Always discuss your moving out of the communal home with your divorce attorney before moving out of the home.

 You must also consider where you will live after the divorce.